canopas/canopas-blog-admin/README.md

 # Dependencies

-The following are main dependencies used by the project
+The following are the main dependencies used by the project

 - [Strapi](https://github.com/strapi/strapi)
 - [Ckeditor](https://github.com/nshenderov/strapi-plugin-ckeditor)